gholt/swiftly/doc/source/index.rst

                             first.
 You can also set this with the environment variable SWIFTLY_CACHE_AUTH (set to "true" or
                             "false").
+      --concurrency=INTEGER
+                            Sets the the number of actions that can be done simultaneously when possible.
+Default: 10
+      -v, --verbose         Causes output to standard error indicating actions being taken.
     Commands:
       auth                  Outputs auth information.
       delete [options] [path]